HuyaneMatsu/Koishi/koishi/plugins/relationships_core/README.md

 | daughter is your      | daughter<br>(in law)      | niece                         | niece                         | big / lil sister<br>(half)    | granddaughter         | young mistress        | N / A         |
 | mistress is your      | N / A                     | N / A                         | N / A                         | N / A                         | tea friend            | N / A                 | N / A         |
 | maid is your          | maid<br>(in law)          | N / A                         | N / A                         | nanny                         | N / A                 | co-worker             | N / A         |

+## Multi-type relationships

+It may happen that two users are related in multiple ways due to proposing them on multiple ways, or due to second tier connections.
+If the existing relationship type is not mutually exclusive with the additionally applied one, both will be inherited in the traced result.

+## Relationship modifiers

+Sistership, ancestorship and employmentship may have modifiers assigned to them, depending on the routes of the second tier connections.

+These modifiers are:

+- none
+- half
+- step
+- in law

+If a user would have a relationship with multiple modifiers, always the one with the highest priority will be preferred.
+This produces an interesting scenario when multiple competing relationships with same preferences are applied.
+At ancestorship and employmentship always the one already applied will take priority.
+While in sistership this will result in turning it to relative instead, effectively postponing the decision after the whole resolution has been completed.